 • Two mobile clinics, visiting smaller towns, villages and rural communities in six provinces.

-• Nearly 74,000 working animals treated in the last year.
+• Nearly 74,000 treatments given to working animals in the last year.

 MEET THE VET: Dr Erick Mutizhe